flyteorg/flyte/rsts/community/contribute.rst

 **2. Access the minio console.**

-Core Flyte components, such as Admin, Propeller, and DataCatalog, as well as user runtime containers rely on an object store (in this case, Minio) to hold files.
+Core Flyte components, such as admin, propeller, and datacatalog, as well as user runtime containers rely on an object store (in this case, minio) to hold files.
-During development, you might need to examine files such as `input.pb/output.pb <https://docs.flyte.org/en/latest/concepts/data_management.html#serialization-time>`__, or `deck.html <https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/basics/deck.html#flyte-decks>`__ stored in Minio.
+During development, you might need to examine files such as `input.pb/output.pb <https://docs.flyte.org/en/latest/concepts/data_management.html#serialization-time>`__, or `deck.html <https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/basics/deck.html#flyte-decks>`__ stored in minio.

-Access the Minio console at: http://localhost:30080/minio/login.
+Access the minio console at: http://localhost:30080/minio/login.
 The default credentials are:

 - Username: ``minio``
 - Password: ``miniostorage``